Board of Appeal and Equalization

 - Exempting property

-- Making changes benefiting a property owner who refuses entry to the assessor
+- Making changes benefiting a property owner who refuses access to the property to the assessor

 When do I receive notification of the decision made by the Local Board of Appeal and Equalization?